-Name: Southern brown bandicoot, or short-nosed bandicoot (Isoodon obselulus).
+Name: Southern brown bandicoot, or short-nosed bandicoot (Isoodon obesulus).
 Indigenous names include bung (Woiwurrung) and marti (Kaurna).

 Size: Length 30–33 cm, females up to ~1.2 kg and males can be up to ~1.9kg.

-Conservation status: There are five formally recognised subspecies of I. obesulus, each with geographically distinct distribution: I. obesulus obesulus (is found in NSW, Vic. and SA; it’s listed as endangered under the EPBC Act.); I. o. nauticus (islands in Nuyts Island Archipelago Conservation Park, SA; listed as vulnerable under the EPBC Act); I. o. peninsulae (Cape York Peninsula, Qld); I. o. affinus (throughout Tasmania and Bruny, Maria and Bass Strait islands, Tas.); and I. o. fusciventer (south-west WA).
+Conservation status: There are three formally recognised subspecies of I. obesulus, each with geographically distinct distribution: I. obesulus obesulus (is found in NSW, Vic. and SA; it’s listed as endangered under the EPBC Act.); I. o. nauticus (islands in Nuyts Island Archipelago Conservation Park, SA; listed as vulnerable under the EPBC Act); and I. o. affinus (throughout Tasmania and Bruny, Maria and Bass Strait islands, Tas).

 Superpower: Like many of their bandicoot kin, they’re super gardeners, digging in search of their invertebrate prey and other desired tasty treats such as fungi and plant roots.
 Like other bandicoot species their enthusiastic digging assists plant distribution and growth and soil health.